dodgeblaster/bestPractices/README.md

 - Practices based on principle
 - Practices based on compatibility

-Principled practices have deep reasons behind them.
+Principled practices have passionate highlevel reasons behind them.
 Campatibility practices are non passionate and pragmatic.
+Its important to recognize when you shouldnt be passionate about a particular best practice.

 ## List